Kron4ek/Conty/README.md

 The only requirements are **bash**, **fuse2**, **tar** and **coreutils**.
 And your /tmp directory should allow files execution (which it does by default on most distros).

-Besides, your Linux kernel should support unprivileged user namespaces.
+Besides, your Linux kernel should be at least version 4.4 and should support unprivileged user namespaces.
 On some Linux distros this feature is disabled by default and can be enabled with sysfs:

 ```